It’s all about the puff. That routine. The celebration.

 Some day I will quit and I won’t end up smoking whatever the strangers I just asked a cigarette smoke.
 I won’t end up getting myself another pack.

 Right now, right now my life needs the ritual.

-This post was first published on Steemit, on October 18th 2017.
+This post was first published on the Hive blockchain, on October 18th 2017.